Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Results

 \subsection{Ablation of Tracking Method for Robust Multi-Athlete Boat Localization}

 Table \ref{tab:ma_abl} presents the results of the ablation study of tracking methods for multi-athlete boat localization.
 It reveals a clear performance ranking across tracking methods.
-Replacing linear interpolation with optical-flow-based athlete ordering leads to moderate improvements in all metrics, reducing RMSE (0.471 to 0.396\,m/s) and slightly increasing rank correlation ($\rho$: 0.858 to 0.875).
+Replacing linear interpolation with optical-flow-based athlete ordering leads to negligible improvements if at all, increasing rank correlation from $\rho$ = 0.915 to 0.933.

 A substantially larger gain is achieved by introducing optical-flow-based interpolation.
-The causal variant reduces RMSE by nearly a factor of three compared to linear interpolation (0.132\,m/s vs.\ 0.471\,m/s) and improves correlation to $\rho = 0.918$.
+The causal variant reduces \textit{RMSE} by nearly a factor of three compared to linear interpolation (0.129\,m/s vs.\ 0.433\,m/s) and improves correlation to $\rho = 0.968$.

-The non-causal optical flow interpolation performs best overall, achieving the lowest RMSE (0.097\,m/s) and RRMSE (0.020), as well as the highest correlation ($\rho = 0.956$).
+The non-causal optical flow interpolation performs best overall, achieving the lowest \textit{RMSE} (0.095\,m/s) and \textit{MAPE} (0.010), as well as the highest correlation ($\rho = 0.982$).

 Overall, interpolation quality has a stronger impact than ordering alone, and leveraging non-causal temporal information yields the most accurate velocity estimates.